-My teaching interests include American politics, state and local politics, public policy, elections, and political parties, along with undergraduate and introductory graduate courses in formal and quantitative methods.
+My teaching interests include American politics, state and local politics, public policy, elections, and interest groups and political parties, along with undergraduate and introductory graduate courses in formal and quantitative methods.
+At OSU I have managed and mentored over 25 undergraduate Research Assistants while creating a large-scale electoral dataset for The Education Governance and Accountability Project.
 I have served as preceptor (assistant instructor) for three different courses at Princeton:

 Quantitative Analysis (Advanced), Fall 2015 (taught by Mark Watson), Masters Level